Proactive Alerting for Cloud Applications using Grafana

 Key Benefits of Alerts

-Continuous Monitoring without Human Intervention: The alerts automate the process, ensuring that issues are flagged without constant human oversight.
+Continuous Monitoring Without Human Intervention: The alerts automate the process, ensuring that issues are flagged without constant human oversight.

-Real-time Update-Alerts: It is based on predefined conditions to send instant notifications and thus, ensure rapid responses to critical changes.
+Real-Time Update-Alerts: It is based on predefined conditions to send instant notifications and thus, ensure rapid responses to critical changes.
 The right people get notified and thus ensure proper escalations are managed.

 Types of Alerts